VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Persistence/DB-Agnostic/configuring-vc-with-db-providers.md

-# Configuring VC with DB Providers
+# Configure VC with DB Providers

 Virto Commerce is built on a DB agnostic architecture.
 The following databases are supported out of the box: